Jashmit918/Rain_Prediction_Frontend/README.md

 # Weather Data Visualization Web App

-This is a Flask-based web application that visualizes weather data (Rainfall, Temperature, Wind, etc.) from a CSV file (`cleaned_data.csv`) using Matplotlib and Pandas.
+This is a Flask-based web application that visualizes weather data (Rainfall, Temperature, Wind, etc.) from a CSV file (`final_cleaned_data.csv`) using Matplotlib and Pandas.
 The app extracts and processes data by year and month to generate multiple interactive graphs rendered in a web interface.

 ---